 Investment in subsidiaries is carried at cost and annually tested for impairment in line with applicable Accounting Standards.
 Impairment testing for investment in subsidiaries has been done by calculating the net asset value of the investee and do not involve any management projections.

-Based on the above assessment, an impairment charge of \$ 6.43 Mn has been recognised during the year i.
-Amendments to Ind AS 37 - Onerous Contracts - Cost of Fulfilling a Contract
+Based on the above assessment, an impairment charge of \$ 447.67 Mn has been recognised during the year.

-New Accounting standards, amendments and interpretations adopted by the Company effective from April 1, 2022:
+New Accounting standards, amendments and interpretations adopted by the Company effective from April 1, 2023: